Saitoshii/TCGInventory/docs/WEB_INTERFACE.md

 - **Cards** – List all cards with a search field.
 - **Add Card** – Open a form to add a single card manually.
-- **Bulk Add** – Add many cards at once by entering a list of names or uploading a JSON file.
+- **Bulk Add** – Add many cards at once by entering a list of names or uploading a JSON or CSV file.
 - **Folders** – Manage folders (sets) and see which cards belong to each folder.

 ## Working with cards